APPIKATLA-VIJAY-KUMAR/Dom-to-Dom-Trans-using-CGAN/README.md

 - Clone this repository or download the files.
 - Run the `Dom-to-Dom-Trans-CGAN.ipynb` notebook in Google Colab or Jupyter Notebook.
-- Follow the instructions in the notebook to load the data, define the model, train the model and test the model.
+- Execute all the cells.
 - See the results of domain-to-domain translation.

 ## Acknowledgements